Botche/countries-api-use-case-1/README.md

 ## Project Description
 Web API project created with .NET Core 6.
-The purpose of the API is to optimize data collected from an API to efficiently process and transform it into usable format for further representation.
-It is working with https://restcountries.com/v3.1/ API.
+The purpose of the API is to optimize data collected from an API to efficiently process and transform it into a usable format for further representation.
+It is working with https://restcountries.com/v3.1/ API. <br>
 The available endpoint to work is GET /CountriesApiContoroller.
-It is accepting 4 parameters which are optional.
+It accepts 4 parameters which are optional.
 - nameCommon: string parameter to filter by
 - populationAsMillions: int parameter to filter by
 - sort: string to sort by common name